 Dinghy's Beach Bar Blue Umbrellas, Water Island, USVI | SBPR

-Unpacking St. Thomas and St. John, USVI – May 2018
+USVI Travel – Unpacking St Thomas and St John, May 2018

 Post-Trip Mood

 Shocked.
-Like most Crucians, we’d never given St. Thomas much of a chance, the long simmering sibling rivalry between our islands building a brick wall of bias in our minds that we never really had any desire to scale, much less break through.
-In more recent years, I’d actually come to soften my stance on St. Thomas.
+Like most Crucians, we’d never given St Thomas much of a chance, the long simmering sibling rivalry between our islands building a brick wall of bias in our minds that we never really had any desire to scale, much less break through.
+In more recent years, I’d actually come to soften my stance on St Thomas.
 Patrick, on the other hand, remained resolute in his disdain for all things STT.
 This trip, though, changed everything for us.
-The St. Thomas we experienced was as beautiful and welcoming in an authentically West Indian way as most anywhere we’ve visited together.
-St. John was much the same, of course, but we’ve always loved St. John.
-The real revelation of this trip was just how sweet St. Thomas really is right now.
+The St Thomas we experienced was as beautiful and welcoming in as authentically West Indian a way as most anywhere we’ve visited together.
+St John was much the same, of course, but we’ve always loved St John.

-Another MAJOR highlight of our trip: hanging on this incredible beach on Thatch Cay | SBPR
+Another MAJOR highlight of our trip: hanging on this incredible beach on Thatch Cay

-Another MAJOR highlight of our trip: hanging on this incredible beach on Thatch Cay | SBPR
+Another MAJOR highlight of our trip: hanging on this incredible beach on Thatch Cay | Photo by Steve Bennett

 The Good

 No crowds.
-As we noted in St. Croix back in December, the major impact of last year’s hurricanes have kept the crowds away in St. Thomas.
+As we noted in St Croix back in December, the major impact of last year’s hurricanes have kept the crowds away in St Thomas.
 Imagine downtown Charlotte Amalie with little-to-no traffic.
 Imagine having amazing beaches like Lindquist and Brewers Bay virtually all to yourself.
-Yeah, that’s what we just enjoyed, which, again, makes right now the very best time for uncommon travelers to pay St. Thomas a visit.
+Yeah, that’s what we just enjoyed, which, again, makes right now the very best time for uncommon travelers to pay St Thomas a visit.

-As for St. John, Trunk Bay, Cinnamon Bay, Mongoose Junction, and downtown Cruz Bay felt a good bit more crowded than anywhere we roamed in St. Thomas.
-The island itself bears more hurricane scars than St. Thomas, particularly in Coral Bay and the far eastern region, but the good times are very much still rolling all over the island.
+As for St John, Trunk Bay, Cinnamon Bay, Mongoose Junction, and downtown Cruz Bay felt a good bit more crowded than anywhere we roamed in St Thomas.
+The island itself bears more hurricane scars than St Thomas, particularly in Coral Bay and the far eastern region, but the good times are very much still rolling all over the island.

-This is the coolest guy in Cruz Bay, St. John, USVI.
-You'll never guess why... | SBPR
+This is the coolest guy in Cruz Bay You'll never guess why...

-This is the coolest guy in Cruz Bay, St. John, USVI.
-You’ll never guess why… | SBPR
+This is the coolest guy in Cruz Bay.
+You’ll never guess why… | Photo by Steve Bennett

 The Other Good

 Superior service.
-In a popular tourism hot spot like St. Thomas, service is generally not worthy of praise.
+In a popular tourism hot spot like St Thomas, service is generally not worthy of praise.
 Not so right now.
 Several innkeepers, restauranteurs, and bartenders noted to us that no one is taking tourist dollars for granted anymore.
 Service and pricing were excellent just about everywhere we ordered anything.
 Special high marks go to The Longboard in Cruz Bay; Sun Dog Cafe in Mongoose Junction; Thali Indian Grill and Fish Tails in Red Hook; and Win Mill 2.0 in Frenchtown, the BEST place to watch the NBA Playoffs anywhere, assuming you’re looking for a very local experience.
 We even met a mobile chef who will happily deliver tasty local treats to wherever you might be.
 The guy’s pates, in particular, are ON POINT.
 Can’t wait to tell you about this guy…

-Natural Beauty of St. John, USVI endures | SBPR
+Natural Beauty of St John, USVI endures

-Natural Beauty of St. John, USVI endures | SBPR
+Natural Beauty of St John, USVI endures | Photo by Steve Bennett

 The Bad